Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: Mean field approach around a multicritical point

 The competition of these three energies yields the phase diagram shown in Fig.~\ref{fap}(b).
 Combined with the Fig~\ref{f6}(b), it will explain the basic feature of the numerically accurate phase diagram in Fig.~\ref{f1}(a).

-We note that Eq.(\ref{eq:E_r}) provides the same energies as the energy expectation values of the original Hamiltonian Eq.(\ref{eq:ham}) about the trial product wave functions of the corresponding F1 phase, the AF-UD2 phase the UUDD phase, e.g. $E_{1x}= \langle \Psi_{\rm F}| {\cal H} |\Psi_{\rm F}\rangle$
+We note that Eq.(\ref{eq:E_r}) provides the same energies as the energy expectation values of the original Hamiltonian Eq.(\ref{eq:ham}) about the trial product wave functions of the corresponding FM1 phase, the AFM-UD2 phase the UUDD phase, e.g. $E_{1x}= \langle \Psi_{\rm FM}| {\cal H} |\Psi_{\rm FM}\rangle$

 where $|u\rangle_j=|\!\!\uparrow\rangle_j + e^{i\pi/4}|\!\!\downarrow\rangle_j$, $|d\rangle_j=|\!\!\uparrow\rangle_j - e^{i\pi/4} |\!\!\downarrow\rangle_j$, $|f\rangle_j=|\!\!\uparrow\rangle_j + e^{i3\pi/4}|\!\!\downarrow\rangle_j$ where the spin orientations are described in the $xyz$-frame and their magnetic moment points in the $(\pm1,\pm1,0)$ and $(\pm 1,\mp 1,0)$ directions, respectively.